Cjaker/zerobot-docs/docs/general.md

 - **Auto Change Coins:** Automatically converts coins to save space.
 - **Eat Food:** Ensures the character is always fed.
 - **Reconnect:** Automatically reconnects the player after a disconnection.
-- **Anti-AFK:** Prevents the character from being marked as AFK (Away From Keyboard) and disconnected for inactivity.
+- **Anti-AFK:** Prevents the character from being disconnected for inactivity.

 ## PvP
 ![PvP](https://zerobot.net/assets/images/8.png "PvP")

-The **PVP** tab automates the use of Small Stone Amulet, Might Ring, and includes options like Anti-Push and Hold Target.
+The **PVP** tab automates the use of Stone Skin Amulet, Might Ring, and includes options like Anti-Push and Hold Target.

 ## HUD
 ![HUD](https://i.imgur.com/AXCHOUz.png "HUD")